iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## New in 1.5.0
+Support for SmartThings webhook to support real-time update of device state changes.
+Support for webhooks is in closed beta at the moment, but will be made available soon.

 ## Fixed in 1.4.23
 * If a sensor service doesn't return a valid value, it will be removed from the device.
 * Fixed some state update management in the Thermostat service.